chr-hen/CubeCobra/README.md

 # CubeCobra

-An open source web application for building, managing, and playtesting Magic: the Gathering cubes.
+CubeCobra is an open-source web application for building, managing, and playtesting Magic: the Gathering cubes.

-### Contributing
+---

+## Contribution guidelines

-If you are interested in contributing towards Cube Cobra, please read the [Contribution guidelines for this project](CONTRIBUTING.md).
+Please read the [Contribution guidelines for this project](CONTRIBUTING.md) if you are interested in contributing to CubeCobra.

+---

-# Setup
+## Setup

-### Install Prerequisites
+### 1. Install Prerequisites

-You will need to install NodeJS, Redis, and an IDE of your preference (I recommend VSCode).
-You can find the necessary resources here:
+You will need to install the following prerequisites to run CubeCobra:

+- NodeJS
+- Redis
+- LocalStack
+- Code Editor (IDE) of your choice (though I recommend VSCode).

+You can find links to the prerequisites here, as well as some notes on each:

-### NodeJS
+#### NodeJS

 Node 20

 NodeJS: https://nodejs.org/en/download/

-### Redis
+#### Redis

 Redis Server: